hulu/vfl2objc/README.md

 Summary
 =======

-vfl2objc is a tool to convert VFL (Visual Formatting Language) based UI layout to native objective C code.
+vfl2objc is a tool to convert VFL (Visual Formatting Language) based UI layout to native Objective-C code.

 Usage